conan-io/docs/cheatsheet.rst

     $ conan search <package>/<revision>@<user>/<channel>  # Output depends on how much of a package reference is given.
 Wildcards are supported
                    [--table=file.html]                    # Save output in an HTML file [-r=<remote>]                          # Look in a remote repository (default is the local cache)

+    $ conan search mylib/1.0@user/channel                 # Show all packages of mylib/1.0@user/channel in the local cache
+    $ conan search "zlib/*" -r=all                        # Show all versions of zlib in all remotes

 Show revisions of a package: